- As low as $227/Night

 About the Area

-Myrtle Beach is home to this condo.
+Located in Myrtle Beach, this condo is on the beach.
 Broadway at the Beach and Coastal Grand Mall are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and Myrtle Beach State Park.
 SkyWheel Myrtle Beach and Ripley's Aquarium are not to be missed.

 Special Instructions